Best Indoor Plants for Your Home Office

 - Space: Not only do you need space for your plant, but your plant will need space too.
 Like humans, plants need good air flow.
 You don’t want to shove plants behind or in-between furniture or walls.
 It should be in a location that has good air circulation.
 If you’re in a tiny, cramped space, you’ll want to leave the door open at times so the plant can get some air.

 - Lightening: Plants vary on their lighting needs.
-If you’re office is in a room without windows or natural light, you’ll want to choose a plant that doesn’t need a lot of light to thrive.
+If your office is in a room without windows or natural light, you’ll want to choose a plant that doesn’t need a lot of light to thrive.
 If you do have good lighting, be careful where you place a plant that doesn’t like direct sunlight.

 - Maintenance Needs: If you’ve never cared for a plant or don’t have a green thumb, consider plants that don’t need a lot of care.